 2. Write an informational blog that describes how the United States modeled our government after the Ancient Greek Government in Athens, Greece.
 Your paper must be at least one full page and include examples, details, and facts that support your thinking.
 Please no skipped lines.

 Example Tic-Tac-Toe Board: This one was used for an end of the year review for the students.
 It helped them remember all the things that they had learned throughout the year.
 The activities were ones that were not offered during the units.
+1. Create a Powerpoint that compares the strengths and weaknesses of the government in Ancient Greece and the strengths and weaknesses of the United States government.

 Tic –Tac – Toe

-Select and complete activities from the choice board in a tic-tac-toe design.
-When you complete the activities in a row you may decide to be finished or you may decide to keep going and complete more activities.
+activities in a row you may decide to be finished or you may decide to keep

 Starburst Rocks-

 Create all three types of rocks using starburst candies.
-Take a picture and record your observations in your science journal.
+Take a picture

 Habitats-

-Using Powerpoint design a Georgia habitat and all of the animals that live there.
+design a Georgia habitat and all of the animals that live there.

 Magnets-

-Select 25 classroom objects and investigate how they react with magnets.
+classroom objects and investigate how they react with magnets.

 Pollution-